Getting There & Around

 Tickets for all public transport can be bought at ticket offices and machines in the U-Bahn and S-Bahn stations, as well as at newsstands and the ticket machines in trams.
 Tickets can also be bought from the bus driver, although it is a good idea to have the correct change ready.
 All tickets allow use of every type of public transport in Berlin.
 A single journey costs €2.80, a day ticket €7.
 If you will be in Berlin for a bit longer, it might be worth getting a travel pass for a weekend, week or month.

 Travelling by bike is very popular in Berlin.
 The city has a large network of bicycle paths, most of which run along the main streets.
 Many of the city’s bus lanes can also be used by cyclists, often making it quicker to travel by bike than by car.
-Bikes can be rented and left anywhere in the city using Deutsche Bahn’s "Call-A-Bike" programme.
-Simply call the number on the bike with your mobile and receive a code to unlock the bike.
-The bike rental is then paid using a customer number or a credit card.
-These bikes can be found at drop-off points all over the city, including Potsdamer Platz S-Bahn station.
+Bikes can be rented and left anywhere in the city using Deutsche Bahn’s "LIDL-BIKE".
+Simply use Deutsche Bahn's "Call a Bike" app to find available bikes near you.
+Booking and payment are also easily made via app.
+In seconds you'll receive a code to unlock the bike and start right away.
+In case you are not using the "Call a Bike" app, simply call the number on the bike you want to book and follow the instructions.
+The "Mobike" programme offers a very similar service, all bikes can be booked an unlocked via a QR code and the "Mobike" app.
+LIDL BIKES and Mobikes can be found at drop-off points all over the city, including Potsdamer Platz station.

 Taxis are available 24 hours a day throughout central Berlin.
 On busy streets, you won’t wait more than 2 or 3 minutes for a free taxi to come along.
 Taxi stands are located at all airports and large train stations as well as at many of the city’s central areas.
 You will find the taxi stand at Potsdamer Platz on Alte Potsdamer Straße.
 Good to know: For journeys of 2 km or less, it is possible to pay a flat fee of 4€.
 Just make sure to flag a taxi down on the street and ask for a "5 Euro Kurzstrecke" at the beginning of the journey.